If getting pregnant is all about timing, ovulation is like an alarm going off in your body.

 Remind me why I should care about ovulation.

 Women are typically most fertile in the few days leading up to and during ovulation.
 Whether you want to get pregnant or you’re trying to avoid it, knowing when you’re doing it is news you can use.
 Anatomically speaking, ovulation means that your follicle holding a mature egg bursts and releases the egg into the fallopian tube, where it has the opportunity to join up with sperm and fertilize (we Skimm'd how it works below).
 Practically speaking, this means that — depending on whether or not you’re trying to make a baby — you should or shouldn’t use protection during your ovulation window.
+Also know that, even if you time it right, it’s still possible to get pregnant outside of your ovulation window.
+Including while you’re on your period.
+Consider yourself warned.

 How do I find out when I’m ovulating?